DashboardHub/Blog/_posts/2015-06-21-great-open-source-tools-dashboardhub-use.md

 ### Services we use

 There is no point reinventing the wheel.
-We could host our own Git repo, manage emails, build user feedback etc, but there is no point, this is already done well for us and very easy to setup.
+We could host our own Git repo, manage emails, build user feedback etc, but there is no point as the following people do a much better job than we ever could.

 * [GitHub](https://github.com) (no explanation needed here, just pure awesomeness)
 * [Zoho](https://www.zoho.com) - email hosting